serenity-is/docs/tutorials/movies/creating_movie_table.md

 > Note: The migration key should be in sync with the class name for consistency.
 Migration keys are Int64 numbers, but you can use underscores in them, which is a feature of C# 7.0.

-Migrations are executed in key order, so using a sortable datetime pattern for migration keys is a good practice, as applied here.
-Ensure you always use the same number of characters (underscores are ignored) for migration keys, e.g.,`20221114_1505`.
-This prevents issues with migration order and errors due to migrations running in an unexpected sequence.
+Migrations are executed in key order, and using a sortable datetime pattern for migration keys is a good practice, as demonstrated here.

-Please make sure you always use same number of characters (underscores are ignored) for migration keys e.g. 14 (20221114_1505).
-Otherwise your migration order will get messed up, and you will have migration errors, due to migrations running in an unexpected order.
+Please ensure that you consistently use the same number of digits for migration keys.
+In this example, we use 12 digits (e.g., 20221114_1505).
+To achieve this, zero-pad single-digit month, day, hour, and minute values to two digits.
+Neglecting this consistency can lead to complications in the migration order and may result in migration errors due to migrations running in an unexpected sequence.

 The `[DefaultDB]` attribute indicates that this migration applies to the `Default` database.
 It identifies which migrations should be run against which database, especially if your application uses multiple databases.